digitalbytes/super-brickout/README.md

 ![LOGO](images/SuperBRICKOUT.png)

-Binary for the TRS-80 Color Computer (CoCo) "Super BRICKOUT" game that I wrote in 6809 assembly when I 15.
+Binary for the TRS-80 Color Computer (CoCo) "Super BRICKOUT" game that I wrote in 6809 assembly when I was 15.

 Source code to come once I am able to get the code building using lwasm.
 ## Original README